VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 You should bear in mind that this summary reflects our specific journey and that not all of these findings will necessarily apply to your own CQRS journeys.
+For example, one of the goals of our journey was to explore how to implement the CQRS pattern in a application that is deployed to Windows Azure and that makes use of the scalability and reliability offered by the cloud.
+For our project, this meant using messaging to enable multiple role types and instances to communicate with each other.
+It may be that your project does not require multiple role instances or is not deployed to the cloud and therefore may not need to use messaging so extensively (or at all).

-However, we hope that these findings do prove useful, especially if you are just starting out with CQRS and event sourcing.
+We hope that these findings do prove useful, especially if you are just starting out with CQRS and event sourcing.

 # What Did we Learn?